Planning Permission Palaver

 Our Plot - Before And After?

-Back To Our Plot: Due to a shortage of funds, and other priorities, the rear garden of our end-of-terrace property has been unfenced and overgrown for many years; in fact, since around the early nineties, when the wall fell down (no, not the one in Berlin).
-We managed clear the garden and put some hard core down around 15 years ago, with a view to perhaps laying some type 1, and providing a bit more parking (as we were having significant trouble with Bexley Council, trying to park sensibly in our own road).
-However, even this was thwarted due to a shortage of funds.
-There has been an ongoing battle to keep nature at bay ever since, with the garden at one point being wildly overgrown.
+Anyway, Back To Our Plot: Due to other priorities, the rear garden of our end-of-terrace property has been unfenced and overgrown for many years; in fact, since around the early nineties, when the wall came down (no, not the one in Berlin).
+We managed clear the garden and put some hard core down around 15 years ago, with a view to perhaps laying some type one, and providing a bit more parking (as we were having significant trouble with Bexley Council, trying to park sensibly in our own road).
+However, even this was thwarted due to a shortage of funds and there has been an ongoing battle to keep nature at bay ever since, with the garden at one point being wildly overgrown.

 Issues: As well as being a bit of an eyesore for neighbours, it has also meant we have had no external storage and the garden has been unusable for anyone wishing to sit in it.
 It has also meant we have had some security issues and occasional fly-tipping on the garden.
-The lack of secure garage storage has meant having a motorbike by the back door, cycles in the lounge, an electronics' workshop in the back half of the lounge, kayak in the studio and a constant ongoing game of Chinese puzzle over many years, to say nothing of storage boxes, fishing gear and other stuff, that it would be nice just be able to put in a garage, if we could.
-Being a musician, there is also some equipment that it would be good to securely store, if such an appropriate facility were available.
+The lack of secure garage storage has meant having a motorbike by the back door, cycles in the lounge, an electronics' workshop in the back half of the lounge, kayak in the studio (or the back of the van) and a constant ongoing game of Chinese puzzle over many years.
+This is to say nothing of storage boxes, fishing gear and other stuff, that it would be nice just be able to put in a garage, if we could.
+Being a musician, there is also some equipment that it would be good to securely store.
 With a view to trying to correct all of this, when eventually able, we applied to Bexley Council for planning permission to build a reasonable sized storage facility on our derelict garden and erect a perimeter wall with a sliding gate.
 Not unreasonable, you would think.
 In fact, the guy who did the drawings, said it shouldn't be a problem at all!
-However, given our past experiences with Bexley Council, we should have known better!
+However, given our past experiences with Bexley Council, we should perhaps have known better!

 A Lot Of Money!
-There is expert personal help available, in the form of pre-application service, meaning someone will actually come along, have a look and give you some advice, but it costs an extra £260.
+To get any real help or advice from the Council, you have to pay for a pre-application service, meaning someone will actually then come along, have a look and give you some advice, but it costs an extra £260.
 That would mean an outgoing to the Council of £873.
 The drawing of the plans and the submission on my behalf, has cost £680, so, at the moment, we have had to pay £1293!
 If we had to add another £260, it would mean an outlay of £1553.00.
 All in all, it's a lot of money before you've even laid a brick!

 Bexley Council's Reasoning